-For the three months ended March 31, 2017, gain on equity issuance was \$0.7 million.
-There was no gain or loss on equity issuance for the three months ended March 31, 2018.
+For the three and six months ended June 30, 2017, gain on equity issuance was \$2.0 million and \$2.7 million, respectively.
+There was no gain or loss on equity issuance for the three and six months ended June 30, 2018.
 Gains and losses on equity issuance are driven primarily by downside protection features included in certain of our contracts relating to payment of consideration with our common stock in lieu of cash.

-As discussed in Note 6: Commitments in our 2017 Annual Report, we had an agreement with Hughes whereby it exercised its right to receive a pre-payment of certain payment milestones in shares of our common stock at a 7% discount to the market value in lieu of cash.
+As discussed in Note 6: Commitments in our 2017 Annual Report, we had an agreement with Hughes whereby it exercised its right to receive a prepayment of certain payment milestones in shares of our common stock at a 7% discount to the market value in lieu of cash.
 In connection with this agreement, we provided Hughes downside protection through June 30, 2017.
 In April 2017, Hughes sold all remaining shares of our common stock recognizing the required proceeds under the agreement.
 As a result of changes in the estimated value of this option between initial issuance and settlement in April 2017, we recorded non-cash gains and losses during each reporting period.
 This liability is no longer outstanding.